oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-database.md

 ## Performance Problems

 Performance issues can often be traced back to database queries or configuration settings.
-Here’s how to troubleshoot them:
+Here's how to troubleshoot them:

 ### 3.1. **Slow Queries**